 ~ from ‘The Negro Speaks of Rivers,’ Langston Hughes

 For the month of October, I will reacquaint myself with two rivers: the Sirhowy and the Rhymney River.
 I grew up between these two rivers in Cefn Fforest and then Blackwood; I walked them, played in them, threw stones for my dog into the deep pockets of water; heard stories of drownings and Weil’s disease; I went with my gang of school friends to drink flagons of cider on the riverside; I camped there and kissed there and crossed the various bridges away from home, and back home.
 I was never far from one of these rivers.
-I intend revisiting some of my childhood haunts along them: Pontllanfraith, Bargoed, Woodfield-side, Tredegar, Fleur-de-Lys.
+I intend to revisit some of my childhood haunts along with them: Pontllanfraith, Bargoed, Woodfield-side, Tredegar, Fleur-de-Lys.
 I’ll walk various stretches of the rivers with my father who knows them well and can recount stories of our industrial history.
 He’s seen changes in the rivers, right down to the sound emanating from the now-clean throat-flow.
 I envision being a sort of Clare Balding doing a radio show, walking and interviewing people I meet along the way.
 I’ve already connected with conservationists, a man who has spent his adult years in search of otters, and a poet who walks and writes and knows well how the river can be medicine.

 I want to be present with this moving force.
 I’ve become quite sedentary of late and I need this residency to get me out of this chair, eyes fixed on my screen, to get me remembering how the muscles work and the ears open and the skin prickles at the cool air from the river’s rush.